Treatment Options for DXM Addiction

 - Alka-Seltzer Plus Cold and Cough

-Antitussive medications containing DXM are relatively safe when taken as intended; however, when taken at higher doses, they may produce euphoric and even hallucinogenic effects.
-This may make them popular drugs of abuse for adolescents and young adults.
+Antitussive medications containing DXM are relatively safe when taken as directed, but in large amounts they can produce euphoric and even hallucinogenic effects, making them popular drugs of experimentation and even abuse for adolescents and young adults.

-The National Institute on Drug Abuse (NIDA) publishes that DXM cold and cough products are the most commonly abused over-the-counter (OTC) drugs.
-According to the 2015 Monitoring the Future Survey published by NIDA, almost 5 percent of high school seniors had abused OTC cough medications in the past year.
+The National Institute on Drug Abuse (NIDA) reports that DXM cold and cough products are among the most commonly abused over-the-counter (OTC) drugs.
+According to the 2015 Monitoring the Future survey published by NIDA, almost 5% of high school seniors had abused OTC cough medications in the past year.
 Results published in the journal Clinical Toxicology show that teenagers between the ages of 15 and 19 are the most likely age group to abuse DXM medications, as indicated by a large number of poison control center calls resulting from DXM abuse.

 Effects of DXM